sindresorhus/multi-download/readme.md

 Type: `string[]`

-URLs to files you want to download.
+The URLs to files you want to download.
 Can be absolute or relative, even cross-origin.

 #### options